Floer Cohomology and Higher Mutations: Classifying Rigid Broken Maps

-\begin{remark}[Preparation for Injection] We collect some regularity results here that allows us to use implicit function theorem to conclude the existence of an injective function.
+\begin{remark}[Regularity for compactified elementary discs bounding $\ol T_{\gamma_t}$] We collect some regularity results here that allows us to obtain a cobordism.
 From Theorem \ref{thm:regularsimple} we have that any elementary disc in $\C^n$ is cut out regularly, i.e., the linearized Cauchy-Riemann operator at any elementary disc $u$ , $D_u$ is surjective.
 Consider the extension to the elementary disc $\overline{u}$ in $\C\P^n$, this is a holomorphic disc that maps a boundary point to the self-clean intersection locus.
 We can set up the moduli problem of discs with boundary on $\overline T_{\R \pm i\e}$ or $\overline T_\gamma$ similar to the treatment of moduli space of strips with boundary on cleanly intersecting Lagrangians as done by Schm\"aschke in \cite{schm}.
 The linearization of the $\delbar$ section in this setting is denoted as follows,

 The following lemma shows that $\overline{u}$ is regular for any elementary disc $u$.

 We begin by comparing the formal adjoints.
 Note that these formal adjoints $D_{\ol u}^*$ and $D^*_{u}$ are defined through different metrics, the first one is defined through a hermitian metric on $\C\P^n$ and the second one is defined through a cylindrical hermitian metric on $\C^n$.
 The cylindrical hermitian structure on $\C^n$ at $z$ is given by $\frac{\langle \,,\,\rangle_{0}}{|z|^2}$ where $\langle\,,\, \rangle_0$ is the standard Hermitian metric on $\C^n$ The hermitian metric on $\C\P^n$ is given by $h_{\C\P^n}(\_,\_) = g_{\C\P^n} (\_\_) - g_{\C\P^n} (\_,J\_) $ where $g_{\C\P^n} = dr^2/r^4 + \lambda_0^2/r^2 + \pi^*g_{FS}$ in the cylindrical end $\R \times S^{2n-1}$ of $\C^n$.
 The subscripts refer to the projection along the splitting $T(\R \times S^{2n-1}) = T\R \oplus \R \langle R \rangle \oplus \xi,$ where $R$ is the Reeb field and $\xi$ is the contact structure on $S^{2n-1}$ to write sections as a sum of 3 projections.
 Consider the following rescaling of sections,